soundpress/RulesOfNYC/docs/c47/index.rst

    (1) Program participants must report to HRA any changes in household composition within thirty (30) days of such changes occurring.

    (2) When informed of changes in household composition prior to annual recertification, HRA shall conduct an interim recertification to determine the household's continued eligibility and whether the change in household composition results or will result in an HQS failure.
-If an HQS failure has resulted or will result, the household shall be responsible for remedying or avoiding such failure, including requesting prior approval pursuant to paragraph (1) of subdivision (a) of section 9-10 of this chapter to move to a new unit.
-If the household's change in composition affects the household size, a new unit size will not be assigned pursuant to subdivision (a) of section 9-08 of this chapter until the household's next annual recertification and the household's rent standard amount will not change until such recertification.
+If an HQS failure has resulted or will result, the household shall be responsible for remedying or avoiding such failure, including requesting prior approval pursuant to paragraph (1) of subdivision (a) of 68 RCNY §9-10 to move to a new unit.
+If the household's change in composition affects the household size, a new unit size will not be assigned pursuant to subdivision (a) of 68 RCNY §9-08 until the household's next annual recertification and the household's rent standard amount will not change until such recertification.
 If the household's change in composition results in a change in household income, the provisions in subdivision (c) of this section shall apply.

 (c) Changes in Income Prior to Annual Recertification.

    (1) Program participants may report changes in household income to HRA at any time prior to annual recertification.

    (2) When informed of an increase in household income prior to annual recertification, HRA may conduct an interim recertification to determine the household's continued eligibility.
-In the event of an interim recertification pursuant to this subdivision, HRA may recalculate the total monthly household contribution and the HRA HOME TBRA rental assistance amount pursuant to section 9-08 of this chapter.
+In the event of an interim recertification pursuant to this subdivision, HRA may recalculate the total monthly household contribution and the HRA HOME TBRA rental assistance amount pursuant to 68 RCNY §9-08.

-   (3) When informed of a decrease in household income prior to annual recertification, HRA shall conduct an interim recertification and recalculate the total monthly household contribution and the HRA HOME TBRA rental assistance amount pursuant to section 9-08 of this chapter.
+   (3) When informed of a decrease in household income prior to annual recertification, HRA shall conduct an interim recertification and recalculate the total monthly household contribution and the HRA HOME TBRA rental assistance amount pursuant to 68 RCNY §9-08.

 (d) A household's participation in HRA HOME TBRA will be terminated during the Rental Assistance Contract term if:

    (1) HRA determines that a household member knowingly permitted another individual who is not eligible for HRA HOME TBRA due to immigration status in accordance with Part 5 of Title 24 of the Code of Federal Regulations and Section 1436a of Title 42 of the United States Code to reside on a permanent basis in the assisted unit.
 In such an event, the household will be barred from submitting a new application for HRA HOME TBRA for not less than 24 months.
-This provision does not apply to a household if the ineligibility of the ineligible individual was considered in calculating the prorated HRA HOME TBRA rental assistance amount pursuant to subdivision (e) of section 9-08 of this chapter.
+This provision does not apply to a household if the ineligibility of the ineligible individual was considered in calculating the prorated HRA HOME TBRA rental assistance amount pursuant to subdivision (e) of 68 RCNY §9-08.

    (2) The household is absent from the assisted unit for more than a total of 180 days in a 12-month period in any circumstance and for any reason.